Skills

 Connection Methods by Platform

-The CLI normalizes four different platform auth models:
+The CLI normalizes four different platform auth models for the 7 native platforms:

 MethodPlatformsFlow